 Esther plays flute and piccolo with several symphony orchestras throughout New Mexico and Texas, and in 2019 joined the Austin Symphony Orchestra.
 She is a tenured member of the El Paso Symphony Orchestra, and also appears regularly with the Santa Fe Symphony as well as the New Mexico Philharmonic, Las Cruces Symphony Orchestra, and formerly with the Eugene Symphony in Oregon.

 Her work in contemporary music includes appearances with Chatter ABQ, performances with Le Nouvel Ensemble Moderne at Domaine Forget in Quebec (2013), and with Eighth Blackbird in the live-version premiere of Steve Reich’s Pulitzer Prize winning Double Sextet in Seattle, San Francisco, and New York City with the composer (2009).
 In 2011 Esther was selected as a winner of the Frances Walton Competition in Seattle, with an adventurous program of Baroque and contemporary unaccompanied flute repertoire.
-In addition to receiving a cash prize, she participated in a week long concert tour throughout Washington state, and performed live on classical KING FM in Seattle.
+In addition to receiving a cash prize, she participated in a week long concert tour throughout Washington state, and performed a live recital on classical KING FM in Seattle.